vlopez0392/BCI_An_SSVEP_based_2D_Unity_Video_Game/README.md

 </p>
 <h3>6.2.3 Required dependencies </h3>
 <p align="justify">
 The following are the required dependencies of this project.
 Please install them to execute the code demo.
-If this proves to time consuming, please check the demo video to see the code demo examples provided in the next section.
+If this proves too time consuming, please check the demo video to see the code demo examples provided in the next section.
 </p>
   <ul>
     <li align="justify">python = 3.11.1</li>